Back to Blog

 Elizabeth

-Elizabeth is the most affordable entry point on this list and the suburb most directly tied to the AUKUS defence pipeline.
-The Osborne Naval Shipyard, where the submarine construction yard is being built, is a 25-minute drive south.
+Elizabeth has run hard.
+Twelve months ago the suburb was in the high $500,000s.
+Today it sits in the high $600,000s to mid $700,000s depending on which Elizabeth sub-area you’re in, after 21.9% annual growth.
+It’s still the most affordable entry to the AUKUS catchment and the suburb most directly tied to the defence pipeline.
+The Osborne Naval Shipyard is a 25-minute drive south.
 The Edinburgh RAAF Base and Edinburgh Defence Precinct sit immediately to the east.

-Elizabeth has historically been unfashionable.
-The median reflects that discount.
-But 8,000+ jobs arriving at Osborne over the next decade, a Skills and Training Academy campus being built nearby (opening 2028), and a vacancy rate below 1% are structural drivers that change the math.
-Affordable markets have consistently outperformed blue chip across every capital, and Elizabeth is the clearest example in Adelaide right now.
+Elizabeth has historically been unfashionable, and the older medians reflected that discount.
+The 10,000 jobs landing at Osborne over the next decade, the Skills and Training Academy campus opening in 2028, and the depth of the Edinburgh precinct are structural drivers that have changed the maths in 18 months.
+Affordable markets have consistently outperformed blue chip across every capital, and Elizabeth has been one of the clearest examples in Adelaide.

-The Playford Alive urban renewal precinct has also been transforming parts of the Elizabeth corridor with new housing, streetscapes, and community infrastructure.
+The Playford Alive urban renewal precinct continues to lift parts of the Elizabeth corridor with new housing and amenity.
 Buy in the established parts with older houses on decent blocks, not the newer project homes on small lots.

 Davoren Park